jpgmv1998/reproducible_paper_template/_template_README_replicationPackage.md

 Additional Example:

 - R (code was last run with version 4.3.0 (2023-04-21 ucrt))
-  - the file `"code/setup.R"` will install/load R packages and configure initial setup.
-It uses the R package `"groundhog"` (version 3.1.0) to keep all packages version fixed at the specified date (2023-05-06).
-It also uses `knitr::write_bib` record all R packages as software citations in a BibTeX file `"references/references_software.bib"`.
+  - the file `"code/setup.R"` will install/load R packages and configure the initial setup.
+It uses the R package `"groundhog"` (version 3.1.0) to keep all package versions fixed at the specified date (2023-05-06).
+It also uses `knitr::write_bib` to record all R packages as software citations in a BibTeX file `"references/references_software.bib"`.
 It is automatically sourced within any .R script in the project.
-  - the file `"name_proj.Rproj"` will guarantee that the working directory is set to the root of the project (always open RStudio using this file).
+  - the file `" name_proj.Rproj"` will guarantee that the working directory is set to the root of the project (always open RStudio using this file).
   - List of R packages:
     - groundhog (version 3.1.0) [@R-groundhog]
     - softbib (version 0.0.1) [@R-softbib]